dirakx1/MoneyOnTangle/README.md

 The interaction api is in charge of exposing MoneyOnTangle features to other kinds of applications.

-* The interaction api specifics are documented on [apicore](https://github.com/jcortes/easygiro-server)

 ### Infrastructure considerations

 * Microservice oriented arquitecture on k8s (GCP or AWS or others).

 ## Clients
-* Clients can be any IOT devices (smartphones, smartwatch, laptops..)
+* Clients can be any IOT devices (smartphones, smartwatch, laptops).

 ## Use cases.
 * International StableCoin transfers
 * Local StableCoin transfers
+* DLTs applications on the Tangle that need Stablecoins for their use cases.
 * [business case](bussiness-case-study.md)